Difference Between Margin and Profit

 Gross profit represents the profit in dollar terms after incurring the direct costs associated with producing the goods and services sold by the business entity.
 Gross profit is calculated as:

-Gross margin represents the percentage of total revenue after incurring the direct costs associated with producing the good and services soldProducing The Good And Services SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+Gross margin represents the percentage of total revenue after incurring the direct costs of producing the good and services soldProducing The Good And Services SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
 However, it excludes all the indirect expenses incurred by the company. by the business entity.
 Gross margin is calculated as:

 #2 – Operating Profit vs. Operating Margin